 - In this page you could see ten pictures of people that helped me in Hanoi and Seoul, just because I speak Esperanto.

-Some Esperantists do not seem to understand that they belong (in terms of their specific lifestyle) into a relatively tiny group, and hence their personal experiences would not apply to the vast majority of people.
-Let’s explain the logical fallacies the quotes above contain:
+Some Esperantists do not seem to understand that they belong (in terms of their specific lifestyle) into a relatively tiny and unusual group.
+Let’s explain why the arguments above are pretty much meaningless:

-- “In this page you could see ten pictures of people that helped me in Hanoi and Seoul, just because I speak Esperanto.”While this a good argument to show that Esperanto is not useless, it does not compare its utility with other languages.
-There will be far more English speakers or even French speakers in Seoul and Hanoi than Esperanto speakers, and many of those people would be willing to help you too because of your other shared interests.
+- “In this page you could see ten pictures of people that helped me in Hanoi and Seoul, just because I speak Esperanto.”While this a good way to show that Esperanto is not useless, it does not compare its utility with other languages.
+There will be far more English speakers or even French speakers in Seoul and Hanoi than Esperanto speakers, and many of them would be willing to help you too because of your other shared interests or just to practice English or French.

-This all, of course, does not mean that Esperanto is not a good choice of language for you; I discuss everything you should consider in my previous article.
 I am just trying to say that the common argument Esperanto speakers use is in fact circular.
 They are basically saying: “I am enthusiastic about my hobby, thanks to which I met many other enthusiasts.
 That’s why you should become interested in my hobby, too.”
-The same could be said about pretty much any other activity.
+The same could be said about pretty much any other activity, and it’s not a convincing argument.